jieunyu0623/COMP2800/Readme.txt

 This is my readme file.
-This is the dev branch, products are to be merged here.
+This is the chatbox.
+Only chatbox is to be worked on here.